Human feces: Average chemical characteristics

-On average humans eliminate 128 g of fresh feces per person per day with a pH value of around 6.6.
-Fresh feces contains around 75% water and the remaining solid fraction is 84–93% organic solids.
+On average, healthy humans eliminate 128 g of fresh feces per person per day with a pH value of around 6.6 as indicated by a Fecal pH test.
+Fresh feces contains around 75% water and the remaining solid fraction is 84–93% organic solids along with some insoluble phosphate salts.

-These organic solids consist of: 25–54% bacterial biomass, 2–25% protein or nitrogenous matter, 25% carbohydrate or undigested plant matter and 2–15% fat.
-Protein and fat come from the colon due to secretion, epithelial shedding and gut bacterial action.
-These proportions vary considerably depending on many factors such as mainly diet and body weight.

-The remaining solids are composed of calcium and iron phosphates, intestinal secretions, small amounts of dried epithelial cells, and mucus.
+These organic solids consist of: 25–54% bacterial biomass, 2–25% protein or nitrogenous matter, 25% carbohydrate or undigested plant matter, and 2–15% fat.
+Protein and fat come from the colon due to secretion, epithelial shedding, and gut bacterial action.
+These proportions vary considerably depending on many factors but mainly diet and body weight.
+The remaining solids are composed of insoluble calcium and iron phosphate salts, intestinal secretions, small amounts of dried epithelial cells, and mucus.

-The Fecal pH test for healthy humans is a pH of 6.6.

 Undigested food remnants

 Sometimes undigested food may make an appearance in feces.
-Common undigested foods found in human feces are seeds, nuts and corn, mainly because of their high fiber content.
+Common undigested foods found in human feces are seeds, nuts, and corn, mainly because of their high fiber content.
 Beets may turn feces different hues of red.
 Artificial food coloring in some processed foods, such as highly colorful packaged breakfast cereals, can cause an unusual coloring of feces if eaten in sufficient quantities.

 Undigested objects such as seeds can pass through the human digestive system, and later germinate.
 One result of this is tomato plants growing where treated sewage sludge has been used as fertilizer.